SG-mancer/tutorial_react-beautiful-dnd/README.md

 Then to learn to add items I used [this tutorial from Krissanawat Kaewsanmuang](https://medium.com/js-geek/create-a-simple-todo-app-in-react-72d9341a7e6c).

+I then made a break through using [w3school react forms demo](https://www.w3schools.com/react/showreact.asp?filename=demo2_react_forms_submit) to understand how to edit/append the state.

 Probably need to check out [object constructors](https://www.w3schools.com/js/js_object_constructors.asp) or something next.